yogamariappan/Airbnb_Analysis/README.md

 - **Matplotlib:** A data visualization library used for creating charts and graphs.

-- **Tableau:** It's a Reporting tool for creating charts like (bar,pie,scatter,histogram,map,donut,treemap,heatmap,etc) and creating dashboard
+- **Tableau:** It's a Reporting tool for creating charts like (bar,pie,scatter,histogram,map,donut,treemap,heatmap,etc) and creating dashboar

 **Skills:**